Should you extend or move house?

 At John Webster Architecture we are asked a lot…How much does it cost to build an extension in Dundee?

-We still hear a figure of £1000.00 per m2 being bandied around, this is now well out of date, it costs more than this in 2021.
+We still hear a figure of £1000.00 per m2 being bandied around, this is now well out of date, and it costs more than this in 2022.

 *Not including the cost of kitchens and bathrooms